alexander-yf-yu/Evader/README.md

 ### Code
 - The environment is defined in the file env.py.

-- load_model.py can loads up an existing model from tmp/full_train, and checks its performance by stepping through its policy.
+- load_model.py loads up an existing model from tmp/full_train, and checks its performance by stepping through its policy.

 - Running train.py creates an untrained model and trains it until it